Volunteer Work, Health Care, Child Care

 Our volunteer project in Health Care in Bolivia includes:

-- Single room in Homestay (half board) or single room in guest house (no meals)
+- Single room in guest house (no meals)**

-Costs when living in Homestay with half board
+Costs when living in Homestay (with breakfast & dinner)*

 Application fee: US$ 150